Overview

 Key Concepts by Parameter

-The features in the list are compiled from the data provided by the VRIFY AI team.
+The features in the list are compiled from the data provided by the VRIFY AI team and are synchronized with the 3D layers list.
+When selecting input data, you can select a maximum of 64 files.

 Point data, like geochemistry sampling points, will be rasterized using an AI-driven interpolation method.